n8acl/aprsnotify/README.md

 ## Change Log

+* 01/24/2023 - Minor Update
+  * Put the flask package back in the requirements.txt file.
+Accidently deleted it and did not realize it.

 * 05/24/2022 - Minor updates - *** THIS DOES NOT REQUIRE RUNNING THE UPDATE SCRIPT ***
   * Moved Wiki to Github pages using MKDocs - [Link](https://n8acl.github.io/aprsnotify)
   * Minor Change to how Telegram sends messages